ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 **Comments:** Sometimes developers want to have a line that explains something within the script, so they might add a # before writing a sentence.
 Doing so prevents your computer from executing it as a command.
 If you remove the # sign, it will read that line as a command.

-_See command and comment.sh for an example of the shebang, a command, and a comment line._
 ____________________________________________
 **Variables:** Variables help a user store data as they write the script, replacing an item so that it can be placed within other parts of the script to keep it going.
 Usually it has an = sign to begin with.